Sanjeevan13/IDSProject/README.md

 ### Data Sources
 - Spotify Global Streaming Data 2024
 https://www.kaggle.com/datasets/atharvasoundankar/spotify-global-streaming-data-2024 .This dataset contains daily streaming statistics for global top-charted songs on Spotify, including fields such as artist, track name, release year, number of monthly listeners, total streams, average stream duration, and skip rate.
-- link to raw data and cleaned data
+- Link to raw data and cleaned data

 ### Project file
-- link to all notebook
+- Link to all notebooks

 ### Data product
-- in main.py using streamlit
+- In main.py using streamlit
-- It shows outputs with UI that will appear in (link to streamlit)
+- It shows outputs with UI that will appear in ([dashboard hosted on streamlit](https://idsgroup5.streamlit.app/))

 ### Credits or Contributors